-How to Make Chocolate Raspberry Easter Eggs (Vegan, Gluten Free)
+How to Make Chocolate Raspberry cream Vegan Easter Eggs ( Gluten Free)

 Crisp chocolate shells filled with pink tinted Coconut Raspberry cream.
 Each tangy fruity bite is sweetened with a drop of amber maple syrup.

 When my kids first became vegan they worried that our traditional Easter nests would suffer from a lack of chocolate.
 No need to worry vegan Easter is just as full of candy and treats just with ahem a smidgen more compassion and a lot less guilt.

 Each spring as Easter approached I wove for them large nests from twigs, long dried grass, moss and just about anything I could find in the garden that had survived winter’s destruction.
 Into these nests I placed a plethora of home made vegan chocolates and tiny treats like Pokemon cards for my son and bright scarves for my daughter.